 #6 Listening to music, meditation, hearty breakfast

 If you take time for yourself, you are more likely to start the day without hectic and stress.
-Thoughts that could stress you are less likely to surface and with this time buffer for yourself you ensure a positive start to the day.
+Thoughts that could stress you come to light less and with this time buffer for yourself you ensure a positive start to the day.

 #7 Stretch in the morning, integrate movement